In Exercises 32–35, find all the complex roots. Write roots in re... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 32–35, find all the complex roots.
 Write roots in rectangular form.
-The complex cube roots of −1
+The complex cube roots of 8i

 Verified Solution